EMSTrack/Docker/README.md

 ## How to build and test the emstrack container

 There are two ways to build and test the emstrack container.
-You can use the `docker` or `docker-compose`.
+You can use the `docker` or `docker-compose` (recommended).
 The latter will take care of mounting volumes, handling options, etc.

 ## Using docker-compose